Dr Anna Olsson-Brown and Dr Nicola Harker offers 10 top tips on the novel use of immunotherapies in cancer treatment

 IrAEs can be grouped into symptomatic and asymptomatic toxicities (Table 2).
 Patients generally feel well even in the presence of symptoms, which can be falsely reassuring.
 Those presenting with symptoms should be treated with a high index of suspicion for an irAE and this should be discussed with oncology services.41,45 For example, if a patient has diarrhoea on a CPI it is highly likely to be an irAE and not due to other causes such as infective diarrhoea, and the patient should be reviewed.

-Symptomatic irAEs | Relatively asymptomatic irAEs |
+Symptomatic irAEs Relatively Asymptomatic irAEs

-Hepatitis Nephritis Endocrinopathies Thyroid dysfunction Adrenal dysfunction (may be symptomatic if severe) Pituitary dysfunction (may be symptomatic if severe) |
+Pituitary dysfunction (may be symptomatic if severe)

-irAEs=immune-related adverse events |
+irAEs=immune-related adverse events

 Patients are highly likely to present to primary care with irAEs that cause biochemical-only disturbances.
 This is because they are generally relatively asymptomatic with nebulous, non-specific symptoms.
 They are often clinically well which is an unhelpful marker so a blood test should be done (Table 3), even when suspicion is low.

-All patients |
+All patients

-Full blood count Urea and electrolytes Liver blood tests (including alanine aminotransferase and aspartate transaminase) Thyroid function tests Cortisol Random glucose |
+Liver blood tests (including alanine aminotransferase and aspartate transaminase)

-Male patients |
+Male patients Testosterone

-7. Know how to manage toxicities
+7. Know How to Manage Toxicities

 Generally, toxicities do not resolve spontaneously and intervention is usually needed even when the drug is withheld.
 There are several regional and national irAE management guidelines available.41,44,45 These guidelines follow a general approach and where they differ, they align in the management of counterpart autoimmune disease, for example, CPI-induced colitis is managed as acute inflammatory bowel disease.